.

 - High costs for update maps.

 Would I buy a new Garmin?
-Not quite sure since there are so many more options for GPS navigation these days.
+AT this point (2009) Not quite sure since there are so many more options for GPS navigation these days.
 BUT if I was looking for a stand alone GPS navigation system (Nuvi 1390) than this would definitely be on the short list - it is great value.

 This is NOT an Official Suzuki Motor Corp Site.